Vertical veg

 Aim for the sky and save space on your plot

 Pumpkins, squash and cucumbers do well with support, and you can even coax courgettes skyward.
-It’s not too late to try this now; even if you’d planned to grow on the flat you can train the plants in the ground upwards; or buy plants to fill any spare spaces.
+It’s not too late to try this even if you’ve already planted; if you’d planned to grow on the flat you can train the plants in the ground upwards, and even buy more plants to fill any spaces that are opened up.

 Blight-resistant cultivars of cordon tomato mean that these are now more reliable outdoors.
-But it’s not all about familiar friends, exotic veg such as Malabar spinach are also worth a try.
+But it’s not all about familiar friends – exotic veg such as Malabar spinach is also worth a try.

 What are the advantages of growing vertically?

 Saving space – Using vertical height is essentially limitless.
-It also frees up bed space, which can be used for growing ‘terrestrial veg’ like roots and salad crops.
+It also frees up bed space, which can be used for growing ground-dwelling like roots and salad crops.

-Better harvests – Nourish your crops with plenty of organic matter (forked in prior to planting) and your climbing vegetables will push strongly upwards, flowering and fruiting over a longer period.
+Better harvests – Nourish your crops with a mulch of organic matter, preferably homemade garden compost, and your climbing vegetables will push strongly upwards, flowering and fruiting over a longer period.

-Ease of picking – Aerial veg is easier to harvest (not so much bending) and cleaner away from the soil too.
+Ease of picking – Aerial veg is easier to harvest with less bending, and the veg will be cleaner too, having developed away from the soil.

 What can I grow upwards?

-Traditional vegetables to buy as plants in June:
+Traditional vegetables to sow in April and early May or buy as plants in May and June:

-Climbing French beans: ‘Cobra’ AGM (cylindrical green pods) and ‘Golden Gate’ AGM (flat yellow pods) will crop over a long period in summer and can also still be sown now.
+Climbing French beans: ‘Cobra’ (cylindrical green pods) and ‘Golden Gate’ (flat yellow pods) will crop over a long period in summer.

-Runner bean: I like to combine ‘Benchmaster’ AGM (crimson flowers) and ‘Moonlight’ AGM (white flowers) for an attractive mix of flower colour.
+Runner bean: I like to combine ‘Benchmaster’ (crimson flowers) and ‘Moonlight’ (white flowers) for an attractive mix of flower colours.

-Tomatoes: Try buying plants of blight-resistant indeterminate cultivars such as ‘Crimson Crush’ and ‘Magic Mountain’.
+Tomatoes: Try blight-resistant indeterminate cultivars such as ‘Crimson Crush’ and ‘Magic Mountain’.
 Grow them as cordons, pinching out the side shoots to keep them heading upwards.

-Cucumbers: ‘Marketmore’ AGM and snack-sized ‘Mini Munch’ AGM are great for training tall.
-Fruits hang downwards making them straighter.
+Cucumbers: ‘Marketmore’ and snack-sized ‘Mini Munch’ are great for training tall.
+Fruits hang downwards, making them straighter.

-Courgettes: Cultivars ‘Defender’ and ‘Venus’ when staked reach around 60-90cm (2-3ft).
-But so-called climbing varieties, such as yellow-skinned ‘Shooting Star’, or green-skinned ‘Black Forest’, have elongated stems - potentially reaching 2m (6.5ft)!
+Courgettes: Cultivars ‘Defender’ and ‘Venus’, when staked, reach around 60–90cm.
+But so-called climbing varieties, such as yellow-skinned ‘Shooting Star’, or green-skinned ‘Black Forest’, have elongated stems that can reach 2m tall!

-Pumpkins and squash: These sprawling plants take up much ground space, but they’ll happily climb; clinging with corkscrew tendrils (and helped by tying in).
-Choose varieties such as pumpkin ‘Baby Bear’, ‘Jack-be-Little’ and snake-like squash ‘Tromboncino’ or ‘Red Kuri’.
-Growing aerially also prevents the one-sided scar, where the skin touches the ground.
+Pumpkins and squash: These sprawling plants take up a lot of ground space, but they’ll happily climb, clinging with corkscrew tendrils (which can be helped by tying in).
+Choose varieties such as pumpkin ‘Baby Bear’, ‘Jack-Be-Little’ and snake-like squash ‘Tromboncino’ or ‘Red Kuri’.
+Growing aerially also prevents the one-sided scar where the skin touches the ground.

 Try something unusual

 Sweet potatoes: Train their trailing shoots up a wigwam.
-Although we’ve not the ideal climate, in years with good weather, variety ‘Beauregard Improved’ gives reasonable crops.
+Although we don’t have the ideal climate for growing sweet potatoes, in years with hot, sunny summers, variety ‘Beauregard Improved’ gives reasonable crops.

 Malabar spinach: A leafy veg that tastes somewhere between spinach and chard.
 This twining plant produces leaves all summer long.